wkgrant78/cms-employee-tracker/README.md

 ### COMMITS:

-* Initial commit - created repo, .gitignore, README.md, npm installs, server.js, sql folder with schema.sql and seed.sql
+* Initial commit - created repo, .gitignore, README.md, npm installs, server.js, sql folder with blank employeeTrackerDB.sql and seed.sql files
-*
+* Created employeeTracker_db with required tables and columns, and seed.sql to insert data into the employeeTracker_db tables

 ### VIDEO OF FUNCTIONING APP: